alikiny/local-ecommerce/README.md

 3. Start adding routers in the routers folder according to your REST API specs that you created
 4. Separate the routers and controller, controller goes into the controller folders.
 Controllers only handles request and response
 5. For business logic like saving data to database, filtering, searching or updating, these are services and goes into services folder
+6. Add authentication middleware using passport, google and jwt strategy
+7. Add tests for your controllers and services.
+Remember to create the jwt token for your tests, because if your controller is protected, then the test should send the token also
+8. Create a client folder in the project root, you will set up your react frontend in here.
+If there's a problem running the react app after install, try creating a `.env` file outside `src`, but inside `client`.
+And put this line in there: `SKIP_PREFLIGHT_CHECK=true`